tonywu6/mdbookkit/docs/src/rustdoc-link.md

    ```

 Now, when you want to link to a Rust item, such as a type, a function, etc., simply use
-its name instead of a URL, like this:
+its name in place of a URL, like this:

 ```md
 Like [`std::thread::spawn`], [`tokio::task::spawn`] returns a